-1 3.4.1.3 Biomass - Municipal Solid Waste
+2 3.4.1.3 Biomass - Municipal Solid Waste

-- 2 MSW biomass refers to the conversion of municipal solid waste into a usable form of - energy, such as electricity.
-Conventional combustion and gasification are the most - 4 commonly used MSW technologies.
-The MSW resource option potential is estimated - based on fuel source availability, whereby an attempt was made to incorporate the - 6 "zero waste" philosophy that endeavours to minimize the amount of waste going to - 7 landfills by employing waste avoidance and diversion strategies. - 8 A summary of the technical and financial results for MSW is contained in Table 3-10.
+MSW biomass refers to the conversion of municipal solid waste into a usable form of energy, such as electricity.
+Conventional combustion and gasification are the most commonly used MSW technologies.
+The MSW resource option potential is estimated based on fuel source availability, whereby an attempt was made to incorporate the "Zero Waste" philosophy that endeavours to minimize the amount of waste going to landfills by employing waste avoidance and diversion strategies.

+9 A summary of the technical and financial results for MSW is contained in Table 3-10.

-9 Table 3-10 Summary of MSW Biomass Potential
+Table 3-10 Summary of MSW Biomass Potential

 Transmission Region Number of Potential Sites Installed Capacity (MW) DGC (MW) Total Energy (GWh/year) Firm Energy (GWh/year) UEC at POI (\$2013/MWh)

 Vancouver Island 1 12 12 101 101 117

 Lower Mainland 1 25 25 211 211 85

 Selkirk 1 14 13 112 112 184

 Total 3 51 50 425 425 85 - 184

-- The supply curves for MSW resource potential based on POI costs, by transmission - region, are shown in Figure 3-9.
+The supply curves for MSW resource potential based on POI costs, by transmission 2 region, are shown in Figure 3-9.
+3

-Figure 3-9 MSW Biomass Supply Curves
+MSW Biomass Supply Curves

-3.4.1.4 Onshore Wind
+3.4.1.4 Onshore Wind 5

-- Wind power refers to the conversion of kinetic energy from moving air into electricity. - 4 Modern utility-scale wind turbines are horizontal axis machines with three rotor - blades.
-The blades convert the linear motion of the wind into rotational energy that - 6 then is used to drive a generator. - 7 For the 2010 ROR, BC Hydro engaged DNV Global Energy Concepts Inc. to - 8 complete the Wind Data Study (April 2009) and Wind Data Study Update - 9 (September 2009) to obtain detailed information on the wind resource potential in - B.C., and engaged a consultant, Garrad Hassan to provide onshore wind cost - assumptions (November 2010).
-For the 2013 ROR, the onshore wind resource - potential and costs were updated to reflect the most recent trends in turbine - efficiencies and pricing.
-This has resulted in lower wind costs in comparison to the - 14 2010 ROR wind costs.
+Wind power refers to the conversion of kinetic energy from moving air into electricity.
+6 blades.
+The blades convert the linear motion of the wind into rotational energy that

+Modern utility-scale wind turbines are horizontal axis machines with three rotor 7

+2 then is used to drive a generator.

+3 For the 2010 ROR, BC Hydro engaged DNV Global Energy Concepts Inc. to

-- A summary of the technical and financial results for onshore wind is contained in - 2 Table 3-11.
-For comparison purposes, the average levelized plant gate cost for firm - energy of the EPAs awarded for wind projects as part of BC Hydro's Clean Power - 4 Call is \$108/MWh (\$F2013).
-To date, BC Hydro wind EPAs have typically had terms - of between 20 to 25 years.
+- 4 complete the Wind Data Study and Wind Data Study Update to obtain detailed - 5 information on the wind resource potential in B.C., and engaged a consultant, - 6 Garrad Hassan to provide onshore wind cost assumptions.
+For the 2013 ROR, the - 7 onshore wind resource potential and costs were updated to reflect the most recent - 8 trends in turbine efficiencies and pricing.
+This has resulted in lower wind costs in - 9 comparison to the 2010 ROR wind costs.
+A summary of the technical and financial - results for onshore wind is contained in Table 3-11.
+For comparison purposes, the - average levelized plant gate cost of the EPAs awarded for wind projects (by firm - energy) as part of the BC Hydro's Clean Power Call is \$108/MWh (\$F2013).
+To - date, BC Hydro wind EPAs have typically had terms of between 20 to 25 years. - 14